Beginning July 1st, there will be a 3% surcharge fee on all cards. ACH online bank payments don’t have a fee.

 Students are responsible for obtaining standard reference codes prior to the first day of class.

-The Plans Examiner program consists of three quarters of coursework totaling approximately 300 hours of instruction.
+The Building Official program consists of three quarters of coursework totaling approximately 300 hours of instruction.
 Students who complete the program receive a WABO COAP Certificate of Completion for the Building Official track, the final step in the four-year accreditation pathway.